University of New Orleans Scholarships (2025–2026)

 When should my student apply?

 It’s best to apply early in senior year or immediately after admission to UNO to secure priority housing and advising.
+Priority deadline is typically January 15, but applications may be considered on a rolling basis if seats remain.

 Are there extra scholarships for Honors?